GNOME/libadwaita/doc/named-colors.md

 </table>

 <code>&#64;popover_shade_color</code> is used for scroll undershoot styles within
-popovers.
+popovers, as well as transitions in [class@NavigationView], [class@Leaflet] and [class@Flap].
 This color should always be partially transparent black, with the opacity tuned to be well visible on top of <code>&#64;popover_bg_color</code>.
 This color is only available since 1.4.